eguerlain/cactus-game/README.md

 - Money: Adds 100 points to your score
 - Lunar: Jump as if you were on the moon
 - Jetpack: Press up arrow and/or space bar repeatedly to start flying in the clouds!

+Refresh the web page when the game is over.